-[Registration and Course Fees]
+[Registration Fees]

-- Students are responsible for confirming the amount and the payment deadline of registration or course fee or course fees.
-Only the approved registration fee for conferences, workshops or courses are covered. - The Graduate School supports the payment of registration fees up to 100,000 yen.
+- Students are responsible for confirming the amount and the payment deadline of registration or course fee.
+The Graduate Shool pays for the registration fee only, and then only when students receive an acceptance from the organizer.
+The Graduate School does not pay for any optional fees such as courses, seminars, workshops, fieldwork.
+The Graduate School supports the payment of registration fees up to 100,000 yen.
 When "registration fees" cover lodging, meals, or both, the Graduate School pays only an additional amount equivalent to the total applicable per diem and lodging allowance stipulated in the PRP 26.9 "Appendices & Tables".
 No separate per diem or lodging allowance is provided.
-If total fees are more than this amount, students are responsible for making initial payment and reimbursement will be made up to the total of 100,000JPY plus relevant per diem and lodging allowance.

-- If the cost of meals is included in the registration fee, the student must report any provided meals during the conference or workshop without concealment or deception. - If the cost of meals is clearly stated on the quote or receipt, the Graduate School covers the amount after subtracting any meal costs (full per diem is paid instead). - Participation fees for social functions, such as after-conference parties or networking events (konshin-kai), are not reimbursable. - Membership fees are not part of travel support provided by the Graduate School and are the responsibility of the student.
+If total fees are more than this amount, students are responsible for making initial payment and reimbursement will be made up to the total of 100,000JPY plus relevant per diem and lodging allowance. - If the cost of meals is included in the registration fee, the student must report any provided meals during the conference or workshop without concealment or deception. - If the cost of meals is clearly stated on the quote or receipt, the Graduate School covers the amount after subtracting any meal costs from the registration fee (full per diem is paid instead). - Participation fees for social functions, such as after-conference parties or networking events (konshin-kai), are not reimbursable. - Membership fees are not part of travel support provided by the Graduate School and are the responsibility of the student.
 Only when the membership fee is required to present will this be covered by the Graduate School.
 However, the Graduate School will not cover any membership fees for any subsequent years.